sharongomez98/sharongomez98/README.md

 - 🌱 I’m currently learning Ruby on Rails, some Vue, Socket.io and FireBase.
 - 📫 How to reach me: sharonrubi98@gmail.com
 - 😄 Goals: improve my portafolio and learn more tecnologíes.
-- ⚡ Fun fact: with my team we use ArchLinux as a operating system.
+- ⚡ Fun fact: Use ArchLinux as a O.S. and I like electronic, circuits and IoT.

 ### 🛠 &nbsp;Tecnologías
 ![Java](https://img.shields.io/badge/-Java-05122A?style=for-the-badge&logo=Java&logoColor=FFA518)&nbsp;